A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: Numerical results

 \begin{example} Let us consider the eigenvalue problem

-where the diffusion $A(\pmb{\mu})\in\mathbb R^{2\times 2}$ is given by the matrix
+where the diffusion $A(\bm{\mu})\in\mathbb R^{2\times 2}$ is given by the matrix

-with $\pmb{\mu}=(\mu_1,\mu_2)\in \mathcal{M}\subset \mathbb{R}^2.$ The problem is symmetric and the parameter space $\mathcal{M}$ is chosen in such a way that the matrix is positive definite.
-The matrix is positive definite for any nonzero value of $\mu_2$ and $\mu_1\in (-1.42,1.42)\setminus\{0\}$.
-For the numerical purpose, we choose the parameter space to be $\mathcal{M}=[0.4,1.4]^2$.
-The surface for the first four eigenvalues is shown in Figure~\ref{pltev:par2}.
-Also, to check the intersection we have plotted them separately.
-We can see that the surface corresponding to the first and second are separate and the 3rd and fourth eigenvalues are intersecting.
-We have selected 64 uniform sample points, shown in Figure~\ref{sample:apr2}(a), from the parameter domain and calculated the solution of the high-fidelity problem at these points and calculate RRMSE we have selected 30 random points from the parameter space and shown the in Figure~Figure~\ref{sample:apr2}(b). \end{example}
+with $\bm{\mu}=(\mu_1,\mu_2)\in \mathcal{M}\subset \mathbb{R}^2.$ The problem is symmetric and the parameter space $\mathcal{M}$ is chosen such that the matrix is positive definite.
+In particular, the matrix is positive definite for any nonzero value of $\mu_2$ and $\mu_1\in (-1.42,1.42)\setminus\{0\}$.
+In this example, we choose the parameter space to be $\mathcal{M}=[0.4,1.4]^2$.
+The surfaces for the first four eigenvalues are plotted separately and shown in Fig.~\ref{pltev:par2}.
+These eigensurfaces have the same regularity.
+It is thus sufficient to examine how GPR performs in one such curve.

+To do so, we have sampled the parameter domain in two ways: 1) uniformly by selecting 64 equidistant sample points, and 2) using Latin-hypercube sampling to select $100$ sample points.
+These choices are shown in Fig.~\ref{sample:apr2}(a)-(b), respectively.
+To calculate the \re{RMSRE}, we use $60$ randomly selected test data inputs.
+The purpose is to check that the results do not depend on the choice of the test set.
+These are are respectively plotted in Fig.~\ref{sample:apr2}(c). \end{example}

-In Table~\ref{par2:ev1}-Table~\ref{par2:ev3} we report the first three eigenvalues of the problem \eqref{eq:par2} obtained by the GPR method with different kernels at the four test points mentioned in Table.
-To compare the results at these points we have reported the relative error in each case.
-To measure the performance of the GPR with different kernels, we have selected 30 random points from the parameter space and calculated the FEM eigenvalues at these points.
-In the last column of each Table, the RRMSE between the FEM eigenvalues and the GPR-based eigenvalues corresponding to the 30 points are reported in each case.
-From the RRMSE measure, one can see that the GPR with smooth kernels i.e. squared exponential and Matern 5/2 kernel perform better for the first and second eigenvalues as they are separated but for the case of third eigenvalues, the GPR with less smooth kernels i.e. exponential and Matern 3/2 kernels perform better than the other two.
+In Tab.~\ref{par2:ev1}, we report the GPR predicted eigenvalues for the first curve of the problem \eqref{eq:par2} using the same selection of kernels.
+To compare the results, we have also reported the relative error in each case.
+In particular, we present the predictions at four different selected sample test points.
+In the last column, the RMSRE values between the FEM eigenvalues and the GPR-based eigenvalues corresponding to the $60$ points are reported.
+The RMSRE values indicate that the GPR with squared exponential kernel produces better predictions for the considered eigenvalue surface. w

+{Next, we generate a GPR model on a training set containing more points to predict the same eigenvalue surface.
+In particular, we select $64$, $144$, $256$, and $400$ uniform sample points from the parameter space.
+In Tab.~\ref{par2:ev}, we report the RMSRE values for all three eigenvalues.
+From the table, it is observed that the GPR with squared exponential kernel gives better results for the first eigensurface also when we increase the number sample points.
+However, for the second and third eigensurfaces, the GPR with Mat\'{e}rn 5/2 kernel gives better results.
+This is because the surfaces are twice differentiable but not infinitely differentiable. }